 What does a Royal Horticultural Society Medal mean?

-When I first went to do a Show Garden I was thinking what you may be thinking now, it’s not a real garden, it’s a show piece, a display.
-Sometimes that’s exactly what it is and some of my favourite Show Gardens where pure fantasy.
+When I first went to do a Show Garden, I was thinking what you may be thinking now: it’s not a real garden.
+It’s a show piece.
+A display.
+Sometimes, that’s exactly what it is; some of my favourite Show Gardens were pure fantasy.
 A show is the only place you are likely to find such things!

-Increasingly though Show Gardens are being made just as a real project would be done.
-Plants which have been forced or are completely out of season are very much de-rigueur and the Judges are interested in the potential longevity of the Show Garden they are looking at.
+Increasingly, though, Show Gardens are being made in just the same way as a genuine project.
+Plants that have been forced or are completely out of season are very much de-rigueur and the judges are interested in the potential longevity of the Show Garden they are looking at.

-With a Show Garden you have the same elements in play as with a real project but perhaps even more so.
-You will be judged tightly to your brief, no matter if it looks fantastic, if it’s not entirely to brief there will be no Gold Medal.
-You have a deadline, a very, very real deadline, things may get damaged, lost or fail to flower but the Show must go on.
+Things may get damaged, lost or fail to flower but the show must go on.
 And everything you put into your Show Garden will be held to the highest standards and scrutinised accordingly.